Toluwani-Okunola/LitaProject_CustomerData/README.md

 ### Exploratory Data Analysis
 EDA involves exploring the sales data to answer key questions, such as;
-  1. What is the overall sales trends?
+  1. What is total number of cancelled and Active Subscription
-  2. Which products are top sellers?
+  2. Which subscription type is top seller
   3. What is the regional performance?
   4. What is the monthly sales trends?
+  5. How much revenue was lost to Cancelled Subscription

 ### Data Analysis
 These are the excel formular i used to calculate the most popular subscription, Aveage Subscription Duration and the Total Number of Canceled and Active Subscription